The Document Validation UI is built using Vue.js version 2.

 App.vue.
 This component has the responsibility to tell the store to fetch the API data required to load the components.
 These files can be found under the

-This folder contains all the images and styles.
-Each component has it’s styles under the
+The assets folder contains all the images and styles.
+Each component has its styles under the

 scss/variables.scss and edit all the colors and variables to match the desired design.